debjitl45/day4/README.md

 Q16.
-How to run Spring Boot application to custom port?
+How to run Spring Boot application to custom port?<br>
 Use the application.properties file to configure a custom port for Spring Boot application.
 To change the server port, use server.port property.

 server.port=9001